Technician in blue uniform servicing a wall-mounted air conditioner.

 You’ll have to ask a carpenter or engineer to create wall openings for the refrigerant lines and drainage.
 AC installations also involve some electrical work, especially if your house is old and needs new electrical panels or circuits to handle the load of modern air conditioning units.

-Moreover, the additional tools needed to finish the job can add to the air conditioning installation costs.
-This often applies to a split system air conditioner, in which installers use vacuum pumps to remove excess moisture in the refrigerant lines, as moisture can damage the internal parts.
+Moreover, additional tools required to complete the job can increase air-conditioning installation costs.
+This often applies to a split-system air conditioner, in which installers use vacuum pumps to remove excess moisture from the refrigerant lines, as moisture can damage internal components.

 Location

 Your location can also dictate AC installation costs.
-Prices are higher for hiring HVAC technicians in London and Manchester because these areas have a high cost of living compared to others.
-The average labour cost for air conditioner installations in these cities is around $30 to $48 per hour, while those in rural areas charge $18–$28 per hour.
-However, specific hourly rates can still vary based on the technician’s experience and the complexity of the job.
+Prices are higher for hiring HVAC technicians in New York City and Los Angeles because these areas have a high cost of living compared to others.

-Moreover, cities with urbanization are packed with high-rise towers and apartment complexes.
-These high-density type of housing often need ductless mini-split air conditioners, which are more expensive to install.
+Moreover, cities with urbanization are packed with high-rise towers and apartments.
+These high-density housing types often require ductless mini-split air conditioners, which are more expensive to install.

 Special features or upgrades

-Although special features and upgrades can add to the total cost of air conditioner installations, they can help you save costs in the long term by improving energy efficiency.
+Although special features and upgrades can increase the total cost of air conditioner installations, they can help you save in the long term by improving energy efficiency.
 Here are some of the most popular features or upgrades for air conditioners:

 Smart thermostat

 Adjusting air conditioner temperature settings is easier with smart thermostats.
-These devices allow you to control and program air conditioners using your smartphone or tablet with Wi-Fi connectivity.
+These devices allow you to control and program air conditioners using your smartphone or tablet over Wi-Fi.
 Some smart thermostats also have AI-integrated systems that can learn your habits and automatically adjust to your desired temperature settings.

 Air purifier